Cai Fu

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Cai Fu is in the centre.
+The rest are (clockwise from top): Fan Rui, Li Gun, Ma Lin, Lü Fang, Bai Sheng, Guo Sheng, Cai Qing, and Xiang Chong.

-Cai Fu is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Iron Arm", he ranks 94th among the 108 Stars of Destiny and 58th among the 72 Earthly Fiends.
+Cai Fu is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Iron Arm", he ranks 94th among the 108 Heroes and 58th among the 72 Earthly Fiends.

 Background

-Living in Daming Prefecture (大名府; present-day Daming County, Hebei), Cai Fu is the chief warden of the city's prison and also its chief executioner assisted by his younger brother Cai Qing.
-Cai Fu is nicknamed "Iron Arm" because he can chop off a prisoner's head with just one swing of the sword saving the person unnecessary pain.
+Originally from Daming Prefecture (大名府; present-day Daming County, Hebei), Cai Fu and his younger brother Cai Qing work as jailers and executioners in the city's prison.
+He is nicknamed "Iron Arm" for his ability to behead convicts with one swing of the broadsword, giving them a quick and seemingly painless death.